ananya-k15/cuisine-connection/README.md

 <img src="utils/final_confusion_matrix.png">

-For instance, by looking at the first row in the confusion matrix, we can see that 60% of the **Chinese** recipes in the test set were correctly classified, although 37% were misclassified as **Korean** and 3% were misclassified as **Indian**.
+For instance, by looking at the third row in the confusion matrix, we can see that 56.67% of the **Chinese** recipes in the test set were correctly classified, although 23.33% were misclassified as **Korean** and 3.33% were misclassified as **Indian**.

 We can see that our model is fairly accurate for recipes from Indian and Korean cuisines, with 86.67% and 76.67% accuracies respectively.